-Seniors are seeing first-hand that transitioning to an assisted living facility can provide them with a great opportunity to enjoy many social activities, plenty of activities, opportunities to take fitness classes, help with their daily living activities, assistance with tasks such as cooking and cleaning, all while still having the ability to maintain some independence.
-The bottom line is, many seniors are moving at a younger age, because assisted living can be fun and it can bring value to their lives.
+Seniors are seeing first-hand that transitioning to an assisted living facility can provide them with a great opportunity to enjoy many social activities, opportunities to take classes, help with their daily living habits, and assistance with tasks such as cooking and cleaning, all while still having the ability to maintain some independence.
+The bottom line is, many seniors are moving at a younger age because assisted living can be fun and it can bring value to their lives.
 Take a step on to some of the assisted living properties available today and you will see facilities that look more like resorts, posh gated neighborhoods and spa-like retreats instead of what many people perceive to be a "home."

 Many of these new facilities are not only offering more and more options for seniors and transitional communities that grow with seniors, but they are also specialty assisted living facilities designed specifically to fit the needs of today's seniors.
 New specialty communities such as LGBT assisted living facilities are now popping up in cities and towns across the country, specifically so seniors can live the lives they want in comfort during this new stage of their lives.